Kitware/SMTK/doc/userguide/extension/paraview/panels.rst

 It is registered with the pqApplicationCore instance as a manager named "smtk attribute panel".
 It can also be programmatically configured to show views (including non-top-level views) by calling the ``displayResource()`` or ``displayView()`` methods.

+When a task-based workflow is used (i.e., a document with a task manager is loaded), the active task's style tags can dictate a view that the attribute panel should display.
+When using the task-manager's style to determine what to display, the attribute panel will call the active task's :smtk:`smtk::task::Task::getViewData` method to obtain relevant attribute resources; these resources will be queried to find a view-configuration whose name matches the one specified by the style.

 .. _smtk-pv-legacy-operation-panel: